juandapl/os_proj3/README.md

 Critical Section Mutex: Only 1 process at a time should be able to access the critical section.
 This is done by the critical section mutex semaphore.

+Log Mutex: To prevent overwriting other processes' log messages, a log mutex is set in place so that only 1 process is writing to the logfile at the same time.

+WriteHead Queue: In the special case where a writer is currently writing to segment i and a reader wants to read segment i, the reader must wait for the writer to complete its operation.
+The writehead queue exists for each writer in the waiting list, and if this were situation were to occur, the reader will have to wait for this semaphore to increment before reading the desired segment.

 ### Critical Section Problem

 #### Mutual Exclusion

+Mutual Exclusion is satisfied by the cs_mutex, where all critical sections are only run if and only if they have the cs_mutex.
+This can only occur for one process at a time as all others get locked out.

 #### Progress

+The progress requirement is satisfied because the decision to enter the critical section relies on the processes who wish to enter the critical section.
+Once a process has completed its read/write operation and updates its wait queue entry, it has no more bearing on which process will enter into the critical section next.
+In other words, it will not hold up any other processes, and so there will be progress made by the others.

 #### Bounded Waiting

+Bounded waiting is satisfied by the ticketing system.
+A process enters a line of other processes and the process with the lowest ticket number is permitted to enter the waiting queue.
+This means that a process will have to wait a definite amount of time before it is able to enter the waiting queue and then get called.

 *For a working draft of the project's outline and pseudocode, see `reqs.md`.*